emacsorphanage/dart-mode/README.md

 If the analysis server isn't enabled for the current buffer, this will fall back to whatever command is assigned to `M-/` outside of Dart mode (`dabbrev-expand` in vanilla Emacs).
-This will usually pick up any custom key bindings, but if it doesn't you can manually choose a fallback by setting the `
+This will usually pick up any custom key bindings, but if it doesn't you can manually choose a fallback by setting the `dart-expand-fallback` variable.

 ## Dart Formatter